-The main focus of Year 6 is on consolidation of skills in care and management and preparation for entry to postgraduate training.
-The first six months of the year include senior rotations in medicine and surgery in Oxford and in District General Hospitals, and student-selected options in clinical specialties.
-Students take the Second BM (Second Examination for the Degree of Bachelor of Medicine and Surgery) in January of Year 6, which assesses the General Clinical Studies component of the curriculum.
-However, before graduating as a doctor, students must complete their Vocational Skills training in the final six months of the course: all students complete a Preparation for Practice module (comprising a taught course) and a student assistantship.
-The remainder of this period is allocated for student-selected components, including special study modules and a ten week elective period.
-During this period, students must complete a portfolio of achievement.
+The main focus of Year 6 is on the consolidation of skills in care and management and preparation for entry to postgraduate training.
+The first six months of the year include senior rotations in medicine and surgery in Oxford and in district general hospitals and student-selected options in clinical specialities.
+Students undertake summative assessments in January and March or May of the final year.
+In the final six months, all students complete a Preparation for Practice module (comprising a taught course) and a student assistantship attachment.
+The remainder of this period is allocated for student-selected components, including special study modules and a ten-week elective period.
+During this period, students must finalise their portfolio of achievement.

 YEAR 6: GENERAL CLINICAL STUDIES

 Medicine (5 weeks)

 Students spend 5 weeks attached to a medical firm consolidating their clinical skills and knowledge.

 Students will be allocated to two specialties for their five week block, split into a two week and a three week attachment.
 These specialties will be different to those covered during year 4.
 Tutorial groups consist of 4 students who are offered weekly bedside teaching.
 Students will undertake a long case assessment with a nominated consultant and may sign up to cover emergency admissions.

 Twelve weeks spread throughout the final year are devoted to student selected clinical options and special study modules.
 Options last from 2 to 4 weeks, but may be extended with the approval of the Director of Clinical Studies.
 Students may also design their own options.
 Options are grouped into themes:

 - Medical Education